drupal-spider/webpage-monitor/README.md

 * PAGE_URLS: The URLs to check.
 * VIEW_PORT: The view port dimension.
 * HEADLESS: Whether to run browser in headless mode.
+* KEEP_BASE: Whether keep the baseline image as backup.

 ## Run